Fidelity versus M1 Finance: compare IRA, commissions, investing fees, trading tools, account pros and cons. Which online broker is better?

 Cash Management

-M1 Finance doesn’t provide debit cards or checks.
-Instead, it offers M1 Borrow, a line of credit against account assets.
+While M1 Finance doesn’t provide a debit card or checks with any of its brokerage accounts, the broker-dealer does offer something called M1 Borrow.
+It’s a line of credit that lets customers borrow against account assets.

 Recommendation

-Fidelity is the better choice for options, fixed-income, and mutual fund trading.
-It’s also better suited for day traders and active investors who need advanced platforms.
+For the reasons already mentioned, we have to recommend Fidelity over M1 for options, fixed-income, and mutual fund traders.
+We also suggest Fidelity for day traders and other active stock or derivative traders who need advanced software.

 Fidelity vs M1 Finance Recap